Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations

-We find that the CGM in these simulations shows a wide dispersion in all gas dynamical quantities at any given radius, indicating a multiphase thermodynamic structure and significant ($\sim25-50\%$) deviations from hydrostatic equilibrium (HSE).
-Nevertheless, since the median $\tctff$ value in the hot phase is roughly constant at $\sim10$, and HSE deviations are $\lesssim50\%$, one-dimensional ``precipitation'' models constructed assuming $\tctff=10$ and HSE \citep[e.g.,][]{Sharma2012} can approximately match the median density and entropy profiles in the simulations, provided they are calculated using the metallicity profile and temperature at the virial radius (which sets the boundary condition needed to integrate the HSE equation) directly from the simulations.
+We find that the CGM in these simulations shows a wide dispersion in all gas dynamical quantities at any given radius, indicating a multiphase thermodynamic structure and significant deviations from hydrostatic equilibrium (HSE).
+Nevertheless, since the median $\tctff$ value in the hot phase is roughly constant at $\sim10$, and HSE deviations are not significantly larger than $\sim50\%$\footnote{as quantified by the ratio of thermal pressure and gravitational potential gradients, see Section~\ref{sec:genprop}}, one-dimensional ``precipitation'' models constructed assuming $\tctff=10$ and HSE \citep[e.g.,][]{Sharma2012} can approximately match the median density and entropy profiles in the simulations, provided they are calculated using the metallicity profile and temperature at the virial radius (which sets the boundary condition needed to integrate the HSE equation) directly from the simulations.

-Moreover, we \textit{do} find evidence that a significant fraction of the low-entropy gas in these haloes results from thermal instability, but these instabilities are seeded mostly by large ($\delta\rho/\rho \equiv \delta \gtrsim 1$), compressive density perturbations resulting from cosmological accretion flows, feedback-driven outflows, and gas tidally or ram-pressure stripped from the central and satellite galaxies.
-This regime of thermal instability is qualitatively different from that of galaxy clusters (for which the precipitation model was initially developed), in which perturbations are typically assumed to be isobaric and of limited amplitude range ($\delta \lesssim 1$), such that linear stability arguments are valid.
-Consequently, the value of $\tctff$ for a given parcel of gas in the hot phase of the CGM does not strongly predict its likelihood of undergoing thermal instability and subsequently accreting onto the galaxy, which we demonstrate explicitly.
+Moreover, we \textit{do} find evidence that a significant fraction of the low-entropy gas in these haloes results from thermal instability.
+These instabilities are seeded mostly by large ($\delta\rho/\rho \equiv \delta \gtrsim 1$), compressive density perturbations resulting from cosmological accretion flows, feedback-driven outflows, and gas tidally or ram-pressure stripped from the central and satellite galaxies.
+We find that although the median $\tctff$ of the hot halo gas is roughly constant, $\tctff$, value of $\tctff\sim 5-20$ at $0.1\lesssim r/R_{\rm vir}\lesssim 1$, there is a wide distribution of the local values of this ratio at a given radius.
+Moreover, the value of $\tctff$ for a given parcel of gas in the hot phase of the CGM does not strongly predict its likelihood of undergoing thermal instability and subsequently accreting onto the galaxy.